 - Pour the milk and cream into a saucepan.
 Add the vanilla pod.
 Bring to a simmer over medium heat.

-- TEMPER THE EGGS: While stirring the egg mixture continuously, add about one cup of the hot milk mixture into the eggs.
+- TEMPER THE EGGS: While stirring the egg mixture continuously, add about one cup of the hot mixture into the eggs.
 I usually use a ladle or measuring up for this step.
 Vigorously whisk the eggs so that the hot milk doesn't cook them!
 (I promise this is the hardest step)

 - Pour the eggs mixture into the pot with the rest of the milk.
 Vigorously whisk until combined.